 The answer is somewhat complicated, largely because the rules governing the copyright term have been amended a number of times.
-The term of copyright protection will depend upon when the work was created, whether it is unpublished or published, and when it was first published.
+The term of United States copyright protection will depend upon when the work was created, whether it is unpublished or published, and when it was first published.

 For works created in 1978 or thereafter, the copyright term commences upon creation.
 For most works, the term continues for the life of the author plus 70 years.
 For pseudonymous and anonymous works, and works made for hire, the term continues until 95 years from first publication or 120 years from creation, whichever expires first.

 For works created before 1978, the following rules apply:

 Works that were created before 1978 but remained unpublished on January 1, 1978 have the same term as works created in 1978 or thereafter, as described above, with one exception.
 The exception is that the copyright term of any such work that was published before the end of 2002 will not expire before the end of 2047.